-A. Criteria for Meeting Expectations in Research/scholarship Faculty who are on a Teaching Load are primarily teaching faculty yet are expected to keep abreast of developments in their field; these faculty are expected to document research/scholarship activities as evidenced by at least ONE of the following professional activities:
+Faculty who are on a Teaching Load are primarily teaching faculty yet are expected to keep abreast of developments in their field; these faculty are expected to document research/scholarship activities as evidenced by the following professional activities:

-- a. presenting at meetings of professional organizations which may be local, state, regional, national or international - b. attending professional meetings, panels, or workshops which continue their development in their discipline - c. publication of articles, book reviews, encyclopedia entries, or any other scholarly work.
+- 1. presenting at meetings of professional organizations which may be local, state, regional, national or international - 2. attending professional meetings, panels, or workshops which continue their development in their discipline - 3. publishing articles, book reviews, encyclopedia entries, or any other scholarly work, including public philosophy.